UK Space Facilities

 Access to these software tools and services for specific applications is via direct consultancy with Fluid Gravity Engineering Ltd. Some packages can also be distributed under commercial or academic license.

-Fraunhofer Institute - Glasgow
+Fraunhofer UK Research Ltd - Glasgow

 Fraunhofer UK Research Ltd is a Research and Technology Organisation (RTO) incorporated as a not-for‐profit, limited by guarantee company that provides applied research and development services to industry.